joseywallace/joseywallace.github.io/_posts/2018-08-02-bayesian-linear-regression.md

 layout: post
 title: Bayesian multivariable linear regression in PyMC3
 date:   2018-08-02
-excerpt: "A motivating example for Sklearn users interested Bayesian analysis"
+excerpt: "A motivating example for Sklearn users interested in Bayesian analysis"
 image: "/images/pymc3_logo.png"
 ---

 Bayesian linear regression (BLR) is a powerful tool in the field of data science.
-For example, such models can provide a probability density of parameter values as opposed to a single best-fit value as in the standard (Frequentist) linear regression.
+BLR models can provide a probability density of parameter values as opposed to a single best-fit value as in the standard (Frequentist) linear regression.
 In addition, BLR can be used to fit to parameters within a specified interval or create hierarchical models.
 However, despite decades of development and open source libraries, BLR has yet to reach its full user-base potential.
 One key obstacle to this is overcoming the barrier to entry for new users.
 In this blog post I hope to remove some of these obstacles by demonstrating how to:

 1. Create a model
 2. Train a model